noluwalo/about-me-feature-flags/README.md

 ## Overview

-As a **Senior Solutions Engineer**, the most important thing for me is to **"Wear the customers’ shoes"**, understanding who my customer is and what problem they need solved.
-I spend time in their world, see things from their perspective, and design solutions that earns trust through every interaction, solving real problems not just showing features **(#NotADemoMonkey)**.
+As a **Senior Solutions Engineer**, the most important thing for me is to **"Wear the customers’ shoes"**.
+This means understanding who my customer is and what problem they need solved.
+I like to spend time in their world, see things from their perspective and design solutions that earns trust through every interaction; solving real problems not just showing features **(#NotADemoMonkey)**.

 For this project I wanted to build and understand the process end-to-end, approaching it both as a Software Engineer and as a Solutions Engineer **(SE²)**!
 That meant **planning/whiteboarding**, **sketching flows**, **considering risk**, **designing the user experience**, and **understanding exactly** how LaunchDarkly fits into real-world engineering workflows and product decisions.

-This repo isn’t just the final submission, it documents my thought process, trade-offs, debugging, and learning along the way, so I can confidently articulate **how** and **why** these solutions provide value to engineering teams.
+This repo isn’t just the final submission, it documents my thought process, trade-offs, debugging, and learnings along the way; so I can confidently articulate **how** and **why** these solutions provide value to engineering teams.

 To make things engaging (and fun), I built a small **"About Me" interactive site** and treated it like a **production feature rollout** with **flags, targeting, rollback, and experiments**.

 This repo documents both **the build** and **the thought process**.
 A good SE doesnt just focus on **how** it works but also highlights the **value it creates/brings** to the customer.

 ---

 ## System Design Approach (Before Coding)

-I began by outlining flows and thinking like a real delivery team and also how I would explain to a user completely new to LD.
-These planning steps helped me structure my thinking like both a builder and a storyteller.
+I began by outlining flows, thinking like a real delivery team and also thinking about how I would explain LD to a completely new user.
+By planning my steps thoughtfully, it allowed me to structure this repo from both a builder and a storyteller perspective.

 ### System Overview: How launch darkly works/communicates with a Website and Segement ###
 <img width="2175" height="1097" alt="system Design Overview " src="https://github.com/user-attachments/assets/ecd5e557-de08-47f2-9d68-558c807f9bee" />